k2052/padrino-response/README.md

 # padrino-response

-Simplifies the repetitive response code in your [Padrino](http://www.padrinorb.com/) controllers
+Eliminates the repetitive response code in your [Padrino](http://www.padrinorb.com/) controllers

 ## Installation